iQuHACK/2021_Entangled-Elephants/README.md

-# QuVasion: a Quantum Game combining elements of Risk, Stratego, Chess, and Minesweeper
+# QuVasion: a Quantum Game Combining Elements of Risk, Stratego, Chess, and Minesweeper
 Taurean Lee, Danny Samuels, Riya Tyagi, Christain Rainer, and Adam Gluck

-Check out some info in the [event's repository](https://github.com/iQuHACK/2021) to get started.

-Having a README in your team's repository facilitates judging.
-A good README contains:
-* a clear title for your project,
-* a short abstract,
-* the motivation/goals for your project,
-* a description of the work you did, and
-* proposals for future work.

-You can find a potential README template in [one of last year's projects](https://github.com/iQuHACK/QuhacMan).

-Feel free to contact the staff with questions over our [event's slack](https://iquhack.slack.com), or via iquhack@mit.edu.

-Good luck!
+## Introduction

+Quantum mechanics and quantum computing are quite inaccessible during these times.
+Quantum is STEM-heavy, and while it appears cool, is often intimidating or even boring to the everday person.
+However, if quantum could make a fun, strategy-based, and interesting game, perhaps we could educate and engage the world.
+Quantum is a field that will likley be ubiquitous in the future, and now, more than ever, it is important that we take steps to open up the field for others.

+We wanted to take this iniative by designing and building QuVasion.

+## Abstract

 ## Rules of the Game